 Hajj Ismail Jaber

 He was previously the head of the National Security Forces (NSF) in the West Bank from 1994 to 2005.
 He resigned due to rising intra-Fatah violence in the West Bank.
 Jaber then served as deputy head of the General Intelligence Service (GIS) – under Tawfiq Tirawi.
 In 2009, he was appointed by Mahmoud Abbas as a senior adviser on military and governorate affairs.
-He stood as a candidate for deputy-chairman of the Fatah CC in 2017 against Mahmoud Aloul.
+He stood as a candidate for deputy chairman of the FCC in 2017 against Mahmoud Aloul.

 According to a WINEP profile, Jaber “joined Fatah in Syria after 1967, traveling to China for training and then returning to Jordan to help establish guerrilla bases.
 Jabr was subsequently a senior PLA officer in southern Lebanon in the 1970s and early 1980s—rising to command all forces in the region—and in Iraq between 1984 and 1994.”